beajoynes/netbox-evaluation/plugins/branching-plugin.md

 * Bea 24-11-2025

-# Review
-* Very useful concept - definitely use this one
+## Evaluation comments
-* Can see when adn who merged a branch, changes made etc
+* Can see when and who merged a branch, changes made etc
 * Can restrict number of (working) branches that can exist simultaneously (default is no maximum)
 * Can activate and deactivate branches using REST API - it will be provisioned automatically (same as UI)

+## Review
+* Very useful concept - definitely can be used

- # Questions (and some answers)
+## Further actions (and some answers)
 * What is 'sync' vs merge'?
-Sync seems to produce errors if main branch changed, nut in the error it suggests to sync???
-It should mean changes to main branch are synced to current branch - SYNC WORKS FOR UNRELATED CHANGES ONLY!
+Sync seems to produce errors if main branch changed, nut in the error it suggests to sync???   - Changes to main branch are synced to current branch - SYNC WORKS FOR UNRELATED CHANGES ONLY!
 * How do I 'lock' the main branch, and allocate permissions/ levels of approval to branch merging?
-* - In configuration : `main_schema` (default public) ? and `merge_validators`
+- In configuration : `main_schema` (default public) ? and `merge_validators`
 * What counts as a conflict?
 What is it checking pre merge?